 How to Install Self-Leveling Cement over Plywood Subfloors?

-Whether you’re a homeowner, contractor, or property manager, self-leveling concrete is a cost-effective, durable option for replacing floors that are cracked, uneven, or worn.
+Whether you’re a homeowner, contractor, or property manager, self-leveling concrete is a cost-effective, durable option for replacing cracked, uneven, or worn floors.

 What Is Self-Leveling Concrete?

-Self-leveling concrete has been modified with a polymer to make it flow more easily.
-When it’s poured, it can be easily spread to the surrounding areas with the help of a gauge rake or another smoothing tool.
+Self-leveling concrete has been modified with a polymer to improve flow.
+When poured, it can be easily spread to surrounding areas using a gauge rake or another smoothing tool.

-The polymer also helps keep the mixture homogeneous so that larger, heavier particles don’t settle at the bottom as the floor cures.
-This means that the thickness of the concrete can vary over the floor’s surface without changing the appearance, ensuring a uniform, level look across the entire floor.
+The polymer also helps keep the mixture homogeneous, preventing larger, heavier particles from settling to the bottom as the floor cures.
+This means the concrete thickness can vary across the floor without affecting the appearance, ensuring a uniform, level look across the entire floor.

 Self-leveling concrete applied over plywood is effective for various surfaces.
 It is suitable for use under flexible coverings or wooden flooring, enhancing cement and concrete surfaces.
-Additionally, it can be applied to gypsum substrates and is ideal for renovating old floors like terrazzo and ceramic tiles.
-This type of concrete is also compatible with rubber and resilient floor coverings, and it works well on OSB board and plywood surfaces.
+Additionally, it can be applied to gypsum substrates and is ideal for renovating existing floors, such as terrazzo and ceramic tile.
+This type of concrete is also compatible with rubber and resilient floor coverings and works well on OSB and plywood surfaces.

 One of the main advantages of self-leveling concrete over plywood is its ease of application.
-This concrete can be applied directly without the need for priming, making it a quick solution for leveling and smoothing uneven surfaces.
-It is designed specifically for interior applications, and when used, it significantly reduces dust during installation.
+This concrete can be applied directly without priming, making it a quick solution for leveling and smoothing uneven surfaces.
+It is designed specifically for interior applications and significantly reduces dust during installation.

-The properties of self-leveling concrete include rapid hardening capabilities, which allow it to be ready for floor covering installations within 12 to 16 hours for a half-inch thickness and 48 hours for a two-inch thickness.
-It supports various flooring coverings such as flexible and wood flooring, cement and concrete surfaces, gypsum, terrazzo, ceramic tiles, rubber, and other resilient coverings.
+The properties of self-leveling concrete include rapid hardening, allowing it to be ready for floor covering installation within 12 to 16 hours for a half-inch thickness and 48 hours for a two-inch thickness.
+It supports various flooring coverings, including flexible and wood flooring, cement and concrete surfaces, gypsum, terrazzo, ceramic tiles, rubber, and other resilient coverings.

 Furthermore, self-leveling concrete over plywood exhibits very low shrinkage, preventing cracks and ensuring durability.
 It is also compatible with underfloor heating systems, enhancing its utility in modern construction settings.
-The layer thickness of the applied concrete can vary from 1/8 inch to 3 inches, depending on the requirement.
+The thickness of the applied concrete can range from 1/2 inch to 2 inches, depending on requirements.

-In terms of strength, self-leveling concrete demonstrates formidable compressive strength, achieving up to 6300 psi after 28 days and 2400 psi after the first day, according to ASTM C109 standards.
-This high strength makes it suitable for areas with heavy foot traffic and even wheel loadings from casters.
+In terms of strength, self-leveling concrete exhibits high compressive strength, achieving up to 6300 psi after 28 days and 2400 psi after the first day, per ASTM C109.
+This high strength makes it suitable for areas with heavy foot traffic and even caster wheel loads.

-Overall, self-leveling concrete provides a robust, efficient, and versatile solution for smoothing and leveling plywood substrates, ensuring they are suitable for a wide range of applications and achieving a professional finish in any construction or renovation project.
+Overall, self-leveling concrete provides a robust, efficient, and versatile solution for smoothing and leveling plywood substrates, ensuring suitability for a wide range of applications and delivering a professional finish in any construction or renovation project.

 Benefits of Using Self-Leveling Concrete on Plywood

-In addition to the aesthetics, there are plenty of reasons you might want to use self-leveling concrete to replace an existing floor.
+Beyond aesthetics, there are many reasons to consider using self-leveling concrete to replace an existing floor.
 Some of the benefits of this approach include the following:

 Use the existing subfloor

 Once you remove the existing flooring to reveal the plywood subfloor, you don’t have to remove any additional layers.
-Simply prepare the plywood, following the installation instructions, and pour the self-leveling concrete on top.
+Prepare the plywood per the installation instructions, then pour the self-leveling concrete on top.

 Apply with ease

-Because self-leveling concrete has a lower viscosity than regular concrete, installation and leveling do not require vibration or compaction, making it easier to install, especially for the DIYer.
+Because self-leveling concrete has lower viscosity than regular concrete, installation and leveling do not require vibration or compaction, making it easier to install, especially for DIYers.
 There is no need to rent any special equipment, and the installation steps are easy to follow.

 Get a new floor faster